rajatmodi62/OccludedActionBenchmark/README.md

 <img src="assets/tandem_1.gif" alt="Hinton's Islands of agreement" width="150" height="300">
 </div>

 Olympics.
 Millions glued their eyes to their digital screens.
 The place where the best of (humans) compete.
 Audience thought they were competing.
 But, the actors were in synchrony: they were collaborating.
-Minds became one, and bodies flowed together.
+Their minds became one and bodies flowed together.
 The vectors of neurons in their brains were rotating synchronously: they converged onto same phase and magnitude.
 They saw only one object: the swimming pool in front of them.
 There is no complexity, its simple: their destinies were binding and intertwined together.
 Islands are potatoes whose rotation takes a lot of time to track.
 [GLOM]

 Tandem events are good for occlusions: the actor behind is largely covered by the actor before it.
 Make detectors work on this lol.
 This cute little guy has been released [here](https://www.crcv.ucf.edu/data1/rajat_occ_action_detection/mso-real_oucf.sq).
 ## Dataset Samples: O-UCF.